Emergency Dentistry Spring

 The Benefits of a Good Oral Hygiene Routine

 Brushing your teeth twice a day for two minutes, flossing at least once a day, and rinsing with an ADA-approved mouthwash are all key aspects of a good oral hygiene routine.
 Throw in fluoride toothpaste and a tongue scraper, and you have all the components of a healthier smile.
-When teeth are plagued by decay, this can make them unstable and frail, opening them up to becoming easily damaged should an accident occur.
-Regular maintenance of your teeth and gums are a great way to combat dental emergencies.
+When teeth are plagued by decay, this can make them unstable and frail.
+Regular maintenance of your teeth and gums is a great way to combat dental emergencies.
 Not only are healthy teeth stronger and more durable, but they will last longer.

-Do I need to go to the ER with a dental emergency?
+Do I need to go to the ER for a dental emergency?

 It’s not always easy determining if your specific injury is worth a trip to the ER or the dentist, so to help you better decide, know that if any of the following is occurring, get to your local emergency room as soon as possible: